image

 Compliance and penalties

 • Penalties for late submission: Failing to meet tax filing or payment deadlines results in penalties.
 Late submissions incur an administrative fine of IDR 100,000 (US$ 6.18).
-Additionally, any taxes due that are paid late are subject to a monthly interest penalty.
-The interest tax rates vary depending on the month of the late payment, with the highest rate reaching 0,99%.
+Additionally, any taxes due that are paid late are subject to monthly interest penalties, calculated based on the benchmark interest rate set by the Minister of Finance plus a surcharge of up to 5 percent per annum, divided proportionally per month.
+As of 2025, this results in a monthly interest rate ranging from approximately 0.58 percent to 1.83 percent, depending on the prevailing ministerial rate at the time of late payment.

 • Tax registration cancellation: Expatriates leaving Indonesia should ensure that their tax registrations are properly cancelled to prevent being considered continuous tax residents, which involves a tax audit and submission of all relevant tax-related documents to the local tax office.